mvs-develop/dev.bitshares.works/docs/supports_dev/elastic_search_plugin.rst

 Hardware needed
 ----------------------------------

-It is very recommended that you use SSD disks in your node if you are trying to synchronize bitshares blockchain.
+It is very recommended that you use SSD disks in your node if you are trying to synchronize dna blockchain.
 It will make the task a lot faster.

 You need 500 gigs of space to be safe for a while, 32 gigs or more of ram is recommended.